-- 1. A minimum of 18 months' departmental seniority. - 2.
-The qualifications and ability to do the work. - A successful applicant who chooses to return to their former department will not be considered for future job transfers for a period of one year.
+- 1. The qualifications and ability to do the work. - 2.
+A successful applicant who chooses to return to their former department will not be considered for future job transfers for a period of one year.

-APPENDIX #7 - LETTER OF UNDERSTANDING RE: WEIR ATTENDANTS
+APPENDIX #6 - LETTER OF UNDERSTANDING RE: WEIR ATTENDANTS

-- It is understood that control of the Lake Cowichan Weir is seasonal and dependent upon the effects of nature.
-Scheduling of control requirements will be dependent upon the foregoing. - Present Weir Attendants will have first refusal of returning to work when full control is required.
-The schedule of return will be by seniority.
-Seniority of incumbent Weir Attendants shall be: - a) Rose Sharpe - 3.
+- 1. It is understood that control of the Lake Cowichan Weir is seasonal and dependent upon the effects of nature.
+Scheduling of control requirements will be dependent upon the foregoing. - 2.
+Present Weir Attendants will have first refusal of returning to work when full control is required.
+The schedule of return will be by seniority. - 3.
 Off control duties will be offered to present Weir Attendants in order of seniority.
-In the event no incumbent Weir Attendant is available or willing to cover off control periods, management shall recruit a replacement. - It is understood and agreed that the above named Weir Attendants will not have seniority rights at Crofton Pulp and Paper Division mill proper. - It is understood and agreed that Crofton Pulp and Paper Division employees will not have the right to bump by seniority any of the above named Weir Attendants. - 6.
+In the event no incumbent Weir Attendant is available or willing to cover off control periods, management shall recruit a replacement. - 4.
 Weir Attendant openings will be posted within the mill and only Local 2 members may bid on openings.
 It is understood and agreed that Weir Attendant openings will not necessarily be filled by the senior applicant.
-In the event the senior applicant is not chosen, a selection decision will be reviewed by Standing Committee. - 7.
-Mill personnel who move to a Weir Attendant opening during full control periods will be considered for casual relief work when the Weir is off full control.
-Mill personnel engaged in a

-Weir Attendant position will not be precluded from applying for mill Job Postings.

-- As a car is required in the normal course of duties by Weir Attendants the Company will pay a mileage allowance as defined in Procedure Letter #5-05 for mileage incurred while fulfilling their duties.
-This does not include any allowance for travel to and from work. - 9.
-The Company agrees to add the option of taking vacation pay every pay period
+In the event the senior applicant is not chosen, a selection decision will be reviewed by Standing Committee - Mill personnel who move to a Weir Attendant opening during full control periods will be considered for casual relief work when the Weir is off full control.
+Mill personnel engaged in a Weir Attendant position will not be precluded from applying for mill Job Postings. - 6.
+As a car is required in the normal course of duties by Weir Attendants the Company will pay a mileage allowance as defined in Procedure Letter #5-05 for mileage incurred while fulfilling their duties.
+This does not include any allowance for travel to and from work. - 7.
+The Company agrees to add the option of taking vacation pay every pay period - 8.
+VACATION PAY